Concubinage in China: History

 An examination of concubinage features in one of the Four Great Classical Novels, Dream of the Red Chamber (believed to be a semi-autobiographical account of author Cao Xueqin's family life).
 Three generations of the Jia family are supported by one notable concubine of the emperor, Jia Yuanchun, the full elder sister of the male protagonist Jia Baoyu.
 In contrast, their younger half-siblings by concubine Zhao, Jia Tanchun and Jia Huan, develop distorted personalities because they are the children of a concubine.

-Emperors' concubines and harems are emphasized in 21st-century romantic novels written for female readers and set in ancient times.
+The domestic intrigues of wives, concubines, and harems are emphasized in 21st-century novels written for female readers and set in ancient times.
+In this genre, the alliances and adversarial relationships between the women in the back courtyard are often given an equal amount of attention as any romantic relationship with the male characters.
 As a plot element, the children of concubines are depicted with a status much inferior to that in actual history.
 The zhai dou (宅鬥 (宅斗, residential intrigue)) and gong dou (宮鬥 (宫斗, harem intrigue)) genres show concubines and wives, as well as their children, scheming secretly to gain power.
 Empresses in the Palace, a gong dou type novel and TV drama, has had great success in 21st-century China.

 Hong Kong officially abolished the Great Qing Legal Code in 1971, thereby making concubinage illegal.
 Casino magnate Stanley Ho of Macau took his "second wife" as his official concubine in 1957, while his "third and fourth wives" retain no official status.